A vector logo is a basic and overriding element of your brand. That’s why is important to understand what is it and why is so important.

 - There are many formats for vector logos, but the most commons are .eps and .svg

 - Vector images and Bitmaps images are different, but they complement each other.
-It’s good to have your logo in more than one format.
+It’s good to have your logo in both formats.

 Hope this information was helpful to you.
-Please leave your comments below and thanks for being here.
+Please leave your comments below.
+Thanks for being here.

-If you need a Graphic Designer interested in getting the best image for your business, My name is Mario, contact me.
+If you need a Graphic Designer to work for your business, contact me.
 I will gladly assist.

 This article was originally published on the VectorYourLogo.com‘s blog.